 Michael Garnier is a lifelong Northern Virginia resident whose litigation practice over the past three decades has focused on product liability and personal injury cases.
 Michael has handled many jury trials throughout Virginia and, with local counsel, also has participated in product liability cases in more than twenty other states.
 The diverse clients Michael has been privileged to represent include elevator companies, top pharmaceutical and medical device manufacturers, telecommunications industry leaders, car rental companies, hotels, aerospace manufacturers, health care providers, construction equipment vendors, retailers, insurance companies, manufacturers of home appliances and other products, as well as individuals and various small businesses.

 About 40 years ago, during summer clerkships at a law firm, Michael knew he wanted to become a trial lawyer.
-During his college and law school years, he continued to spend each summer honing his skills, helping companies who remain his clients today.
+Throughout his college and law school years, he continued to spend each summer honing his skills, helping companies who remain his clients today.
 After college, he spent a year in Paris studying the international law of nuclear reactor accidents, and then graduated second in his law school class at the Marshall-Wythe School of Law (College of William & Mary).
 In 1984, he joined the Northern Virginia law firm now known as Garnier & Garnier, P.C.
 From the start, working closely with his father (who was a successful litigator from 1960 until his retirement in 2006), Michael helped defend cases across the country for leading pharmaceutical manufacturers.
 Other significant components of Michael’s practice involve elevators and escalators, construction equipment, premises liability, and automobile accident litigation on behalf of rental car customers and other drivers.
 Michael also has represented various manufacturers in multi-district product liability litigation involving a variety of drugs and medical devices, and has defended lawsuits against architects, aerospace manufacturers, a professional football team, and a wide variety of product manufacturers, retailers, and service providers.